miguelmota/miguelmota.github.io/content/blog/checkpoint-git-commit-objects-to-ethereum-and-verify-with-merkle-proofs.md

   // ...
 ```

 Next it should construct the commit hash from the commit data by concanetating the fields into their proper format.
 We'll be using the [SHA1.sol](https://github.com/ensdomains/solsha1/blob/master/contracts/SHA1.sol) library which implements SHA-1 in solidity.
-Solidity doesn't offer a nice way to concatenate strings so I apologize for the rough looking code:
+Solidity doesn't offer a nice way to concatenate strings so apologies for the rough looking code:

 ```solidity
   // ...